VerifyTests/Verify/readme.source.md

 include: text-file-settings

 ### Conventions check

-Conventions can be checked by calling `VerifyChecks.Run()` in a test
+The above conventions can be checked by calling `VerifyChecks.Run()` in a test

 #### MSTest